-Some like to keep their Databases separate from year to year.
+Some like to keep their Databases seperate from year to year.
 I designed Job Timer to be able to use different databases.
 You don't have to use different databases for each year but just in case you do then you can copy ALL information to the new folder.
 Download the new databases here.
 Unzip this folder to your "Default Unzip folder" DO NOT unzip them into the new directory that you just created.
 Copy and paste "db1.mdb" into your new network directory.
 Open Job Timer and access your network settings, find your new network path and save your settings.
 If you would like more information on how this is done then please click here.

 I have been sitting in front of the computer for 8 hours.
 How come the 6 hour reminder hasn't gone off yet?

 Good question.
 If you have the 6 hour reminder checked then you are letting Job Timer know that you want to be informed when 6 hours of Computer usage has been met.
 (This has been determined by the US Government policies to be the amount of time that an individual should be sitting at a computer for any given day.)